-The cross-block protocol is needed to check that replicators keep storing files through time.
+The cross-block protocol is needed to check that Storage Replicator Nodes keep storing files through time.
 The protocol is developed to ensure data reliability and security.
 When the owner saves the new file, it forms the Merkle graph from its parts and applies it to the graph of the whole Drive.
 After, the owner sends the Upload transaction to Blockchain with the newly generated root hash of the whole Drive.
-Every replicator after transaction confirmation retrieves the difference including the new file from the owner and simultaneously verifies the validity of the formed Merkle graph.
-If everything is correct, then every replicator performs the next steps:
+Every Storage Replicator Node after transaction confirmation retrieves the difference including the new file from the owner and simultaneously verifies the validity of the formed Merkle graph.
+If everything is correct, then every Storage Replicator Node performs the next steps:

 - Encrypts every retrieved data block with a secret key.

 - Processes and prepares result block for future verifications through CPOR algorithm.

 - Sends the encrypted block to another Storage Replicator Node chosen using the formula below.